juxt/yada/dev/resources/user-guide.md

 In fact, we can think of the world-wide web as a being a solution to a single problem: the distribution of state.

+[Explain Clojure's model of quantised state - state changes are modelled as snapshots which are wholly replaced with new versions as time progresses.]

+[Explain yada's extensible state protocol, and how it is satisfied by default implementations for java.io.File, clojure.lang.Atom (with watchers) - clojure.lang.Ref, and possibly by datomic.Database]

+[Explain the role of schema in constraining the state of a resource, and its role in influencing the defaulting of parameters that yada resources expect]

 ### Retrieving state

 Until now, when we have constructed bodies we have done so explicitly.